Haloegen/ci-project-5-api/README.md

 #### **Likes**
 The like model is the users ability to have increased interaction with a product and display their appreciation with a visual aid being the thumbs up(likes_count)
 - The like_id is attached to the user when they like a product, and its unique which helps prevents duplicates(at the time of writing this, their is a bug, where a user can spam the input and break the page on client side, which is fixed when the user refresh's, an additional future implentation could be validation to prevent this being an issue)

+#### **Like_Review**
+The Like_Review model, gives the users the ability to like a review that is left on a product and also and should give them a procedural code that changes based on if you have liked the review or not.
+- Users can like a review, which should reveal the like count on the review so you can see how many other users and liked the review.

 #### **Unlikes**
 The unlike model functions similarly to the like function, this is essentially the dislike button, not the ability to unlike something you have liked